wordpress-mobile/swift-style-guide/PROCESS.md

 a look at the reviewed issues, and leave their opinion and vote.
 To create a new review, a Pull Request is created with the requested changes.

-There should be a voting scale: +2 (I believe this is much better than the alternative), +1 (I prefer this one), 0 (I don’t care), -1 (I prefer the alternative), -2 (I think the alternative is much better).
-If you leave a +/- 2 there should be a good explanation with it.
+There should be a voting scale:

+- :+1: :+1: I believe this is much better than the alternative
+- :+1: I prefer this one
+- :neutral_face: I don’t care
+- :-1: I prefer the alternative
+- :-1: :-1: I think the alternative is much better

+If you leave a vote in either end of the scale, it should come with a good explanation.

 When the review period is over, the votes and arguments are taken into account and a decision is made.
 The new rule gets added to the guide and, if possible, a new rule is added to the linter.